IbraTech04/CSC148-FSG-Slides-2024/Week 7 - List Comprehensions/README.md

 ## Solutions:
 Solutions will be posted **after the FSG**.
 Nice try, lurkers :P no peeking.
 That's what .gitignore is for

+## Spotify Scraper:
+The file provided in [spotify_scraper.py](spotify_scraper.py) is a simple script that scrapes the song and its metadata from a playlist I created for this session.
+It's completely out of the scope of CSC148, and not required for the FSG.
+I just thought it would be a fun script to include if anyone was curious how I generated the songs used in solutions.py